Croeso i'r Nursery / Meithrin

 The following information about Nursery may be helpful.
-Upcoming or daily events are communicated via text, dojo and newsletters.
+Upcoming or daily events are communicated via Schoop (our school messaging platform), newsletters, and our school website.
 Our Twitter page @bhvcprimary shows how much fun we have in Nursery each week!

 We are continuing to foster a love of reading through a range of stories and information books this term.
 We will be talking about what happens in the beginning, middle and ending of the stories along with retelling those using puppets and props.

 Don’t forget to use our Nursery library to share some great stories with your child and help them love books.

 The children will continue to recognise and write their own names using the school’s letter formation.
 Please encourage your child to write their name and hold their pens/pencils correctly in whichever hand they feel comfortable.